-There are many online tools available to simplify the process, and many offer a free version.
+There are many online tools available to simplify the process, and many offer free versions.

 One of our favorites, HubSpot is much more than just content management.
 Use HubSpot to manage your entire website as well as social platforms, email, and more.

-Although this platform has less name recognition than some, their publishing tool makes it easy to publish to all of your social accounts at once and to schedule posts in the future.
-They have helpful in app analytics, like Hashtag Insights that help you determine which of your hashtags are performing the best.
+Although this platform has less name recognition than some, this new publishing tool makes it easy to publish to all of your social accounts at once and to schedule posts for the future.
+They also have insightful in-app analytics, like the Benchmark tool, which can help identify strengths and opportunities in your social media program.